sethp-nr/guestbook-workshop/README.md

 cp template/controllers/guestbook_controller_test.go controllers/
 ```

+At this point, running `make test` should produce a single failing test (because we haven't implemented any logic yet!).

 The template also contains a `.vscode` directory, accessible with `cp -R template/.vscode .`, as that tool is a common aesthetic in the Go community.
 If you're not accustomed to using .vscode, fear not: your favorite $EDITOR should work just fine for this workshop.

 ## Task: Getting a GuestBook resource

-The first thing to do in our new controller is replace `// your logic here` with something a little more useful.
+The first thing to do in our new controller is replace `// your logic here` in `controllers/guestbook_controller.go` with something a little more useful.
 The first obstacle is knowing what our Reconcile should do: whereas before a Pod or Deployment resource held the desired state, now we've created a GuestBook CRD to hold that information.

 But our Reconcile function isn't handed a GuestBook resource, it's just handed a `reconcile.Request`.
 Looking at the [Godoc](https://godoc.org/sigs.k8s.io/controller-runtime/pkg/reconcile#Request) we can see that a reconcile request contains just one piece of information: